iArcanic/iss-cw/docs/report/iss-report.md

 ### 2.1.2 User login

-The user, with their newly created account via the `register()` function, can now use that to login into the system and access the relevant data.
-The only credentials that they require for this is their `username` and `password` as such.
-These are passed as parameters to the function.
+The user, with their newly created account, can now login into the system and access the relevant data.
+The following function takes that into consideration.

+- **`username`**: chosen user's username provided during registration.
+- **`password`**: user's custom password provided during registration.

 ```python
 def login_user(username, password)
 ```

-Based on the given parameters to the function, `login()` then checks if the username exists, and if not, appropriately terminates the program flow.
+Appropriate validation checks are performed, and error messages are returned if necessary.

 ```python
 if username not in users_data: